Victor Rosenbaum: Teaching and other activities

 Rosenbaum frequently gives lectures and workshops to teachers' organizations around the country.
-He has also recorded widely praised CD's on the Bridge Records and Fleur de Son labels.
-They include two discs of Beethoven's music (one of which, of the last three sonatas, was named one of the 10 best Classical CD's of 2005) three of Schubert, one Mozart and a Brahms disc released in 2020.
+He has also recorded widely praised CDs on the Bridge Records and Fleur de Son labels.
+They include two discs of Beethoven's music (one of which, comprising the last three sonatas, was named one of the 10 best Classical CDs of 2005) three of Schubert, one Mozart, and a Brahms disc released in 2020.

+In 2022 he was appointed Visiting Professor of Piano and Chamber Music at National Taiwan Normal University in Taipei.